 However, for me, Lille Cathedral’s star turn is its La Sainte Chapelle behind the main altar.
 Housing a small 12th Century statue of the Virgin Mary, it has an exquisite mosaic floor.

-Place du Théâtre & La Veille Bourse
+Place de Théâtre & La Veille Bourse

 Lille’s Place du Théâtre is dominated by two flamboyant buildings.

 The first is its gleaming white opera house topped by an overblown sculpture of the Triumph of Apollo.
-The other is the ornate, albeit more restrained, La Veille Bourse.

 La Veille Bourse was one of my favourite places to visit in Lille.
 Formerly the city’s stock exchange, this structure comprises 24 small houses arranged around an elaborate, porticoed inner courtyard, embellished with decorative plaques and stone sculptures.